grafana/k6-docs/TROUBLESHOOTING.md

 ```

+Problems with angle brackets can be tricky to diagnose, especially if you've saved across multiple files.

 ## ESlint errors

-This isn't really a Gatsby problem, but a linting issue.
+This isn't really a Gatsby problem.
-If you have JavaScript snippets, our githooks and CI run the prettier linter.
+If you have JavaScript snippets, our githooks and CI run the prettier linter on them.

 Usually you can fix this with `eslint --fix`.